 Frequently Asked Questions

 No. There is no “kick-back” to the City.
-In fact, they offered the City a commission and the city asked that the company reduce the price to the residents by the equivalent amount.
+In fact, SLWA offered the City a commission to offset some of the cost in administering the program.
+Rather than take the commission, the city asked that the company reduce the price to the residents by the equivalent amount.
 SLWA agreed.

 Yes.
 If you would like to be removed they can call the number 1-844-257-8795.
 This number is listed on the back of the letter in the FAQs.